rzownir/webfaction-rails-environment/README.markdown

 3. Assign values to the four variables at the beginning of the script:
    `PREFIX`, `APP_NAME`, `APP_PORT`, and `MONIT_PORT`.
      * `PREFIX` is the installation path prefix.
-It is the location of your "Private Application Environment".
+It is the location of your "private application environment".
 It should be somewhere in your home directory.
 It has a default value of `$HOME/apps`.
-You could make it `$HOME`, but the home directory contains directories like logs and webapps as well as hidden files and directories that are better off separate.
+You could make it `$HOME`, but the home directory contains things that are better off separate.
 With a compartmentalized `PREFIX` like `$HOME/apps`, if you aren't happy with your setup, you could simply kill the monit, nginx, and thin processes, execute `rm -rf $HOME/apps` and start over fresh.
-     * `APP_NAME` is the name of the rails app created in the first step.
-The path `$HOME/webapps/$APP_NAME` should exist and contain at least a skeleton rails app.
+     * `APP_NAME` is the name of the app created in step one.
+The path `$HOME/webapps/$APP_NAME` should exist and contain at least a skeleton app.
 The default value for `APP_NAME` is `typo`.
-     * `APP_PORT` is the port WebFaction assigned to the rails app created in the first step.
+     * `APP_PORT` is the port WebFaction assigned to the app created in step one.
 The default value is `4000`.
-     * `MONIT_PORT` is the port WebFaction assigned to you when you created the app in the second step.
+     * `MONIT_PORT` is the port WebFaction assigned to the app created in step two.
 The default value is `4002`.

 ## After Running the Script
-Assuming no unforeseen errors were encountered, your rails app will be up and running in production mode.
+If no unforeseen errors occurred, your rails app will be up and running in production mode.
 Of course, `$HOME/webapps/$APP_NAME` must contain a valid app for this to be true, even if it's just a skeleton.
 The working default configuration sets up two thin instances listening on unix sockets (mongrel does not have this capability) with nginx as the fair load balancing reverse proxy.
-Monit watches nginx and the thin cluster.
-There are a few thing you should do manually:
+Monit watches nginx and the thin servers.
+A crontab entry ensures that your setup springs back to life when the server has to reboot.

-1. Add the following line to your crontab (substituting `$PREFIX` for its literal value): `@reboot $PREFIX/etc/rc.d/monit start`
-2. (Optional) Edit the nginx https vhost and generate ssl certificates.
+There are a couple of optional things you should do:

-3. Take a look at the nginx and monit conf files to see for yourself how they work.
+1. Inspect the nginx and monit conf files to learn how they work.
    Modify them as you like.
+2. Generate ssl certificates and create an nginx https vhost following my example file if you have a dedicated IP address for https traffic.

+## Feedback
+Please leave a comment!